Emma's Organic Dairy

 What do you do with the veal?

 As soon as we know that the spring nights are warm enough we then turn them out to pasture.
 They are handled and loved.
 We visit them every day.
 At times when the cows are walking to new grazing they pass the young stock and talk over the fence and rub noses.
 We feel this is important that they all still see each other and have that contact.
 We take some calves onto beef at about 3 years and some are 9-11 months and are free range rose veal.
-Sadly the UK dairy industry is still thought to destroy 100,000 calves every year as they have little or no commercial value, we find this practice abhorrent and rear everything born to our herd.
+Sadly the UK dairy industry is still shortly after birth destroying100,000 calves every year as they have little or no commercial value, we find this practice abhorrent and rear everything born to our herd.

 8 Reasons to Drink Organic Raw Milk

-Some people are drinking Organic Raw Milk because it is nutrient-rich and full of probiotics, some because of its superior taste, some are concerned about things like antibiotics, GMOs, pesticides and hormones in their food, whereas for others it is about a rejection of mass food production.
+Some people are drinking Organic Raw Milk because it is nutrient-rich and full of probiotics, some because of its superior taste, some are concerned about things like antibiotics, GMOs, and pesticide residues in their food, whereas for others it is about a rejection of mass food production.

-We decided to do some research and find out what is motivating a growing army of people to drink Organic unpasturised, unhomogenised milk.
+We decided to do some research and find out what is motivating a growing army of people to drink Organic unpasteurised, unhomogenised milk.

 Here is what we found out: